Are There Any Pink Fish? 15 Beautiful Fish That Are Pink (2023)

 Scientific Name Helostoma temminckii

-Because of their potentially aggressive nature, kissing gouramis shouldn’t be kept with Fish of a more delicate species.
-They do well in a medium-sized community aquarium.
+Because of this nature, kissing gourami shouldn’t be kept with fish of a more delicate species.
+However, they thrive in a medium-sized community aquarium.

 2. Pink Convict Cichlids